nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 #### Enactment
 - The proposal led to the creation of [Directive 95/46/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:31995L0046&from=EN), also known as the 'Data Protection Directive'
-- The Directive was enacted on 24 October 1995 and came into effect starting 13 December 1995
+- The Directive was enacted on 24 October 1995 and came into effect on 13 December 1995
-- It was required to be implemented by all the members by 24 October 1998
+- Members were given until 24 October 1998 to transpose it into national law or risk being penalized by the Commission
 - It was intended to -
 	- build upon Convention 108
 	- bring greater alignment between national laws on data privacy